 It's the day El Comandante took charge

 He was the son of a well-to-do sugar plantation owner and has literally thousands of streets named after him.
 Fidel Castro was sworn in as Prime Minister of Cuba this day in 1959.

 We were thinking of recommending a Cuban Liberal as today's drink...but then we remembered that after he became Prime Minister and Commander-in-Chief of the Cuban Armed Forces, a huge number of people were executed or thrown into prison for opposing Castro.
 So, we thought that instead of a Cuban Liberal, we'd go for a Rum Sour instead.

 Although Castro becoming Prime Minister mightn't be a great reason to celebrate for a hell of a lot of people, it is worth noting that after Castro took charge, literacy rates soared, and Cuba now has the lowest infant mortality rate in Latin America, and the country's excellent doctors are frequently sent out to provide assistance to poorer countries.

-Ok, we accept, it's a controversial choice, but surely you understand that we wanted an excuse to drink a Rum Sour...and even as we write this, the aged rum is staring down at us from the bar shelf, asking us to unscrew its lid...!
+Ok, we accept, it's a controversial choice, but surely you understand that we wanted an excuse to drink a Rum Sour...and even as I write this, the aged rum is staring down at us from the bar shelf, asking us to unscrew its lid...!

 It's also Iain Banks' birthday